SimOgaard/SpetsDev/README.md

 }
 ```

-* Pixel perfect camera for all resolutions
+* Pixel perfect camera for all resolutions using dpi and aspect ratio
 * Update resolution of clouds dependent on screen resolution
 * add damage taken under enemy health bar bottom left like elden ring